Alejandro Arcos: Death

 On 6 October 2024, Arcos helped bring water and other supplies to communities affected by Hurricane John.
 He left his staff behind to attend a private meeting shortly before his assassination.
-His murder was noted for its cruelty — his severed head was placed on the roof of a truck while his body was left in the vehicle — just days after the inauguration of Claudia Sheinbaum as President of Mexico and amid an escalation of cartel violence in Culiacán.
+After his murder, his severed head was displayed on the roof of a truck while his body was left in the vehicle — just days after the inauguration of Claudia Sheinbaum as President of Mexico and amid an escalation of cartel violence in Culiacán.
 The assassination of the serving leader in a Mexican state's capital was unprecedented.

 The local government in Chilpancingo declared three days of mourning after his death, and his position as municipal president was filled by Gustavo Alarcón Herrera.
 There was a memorial Mass at Chilpancingo Cathedral.

-Authorities initially blamed criminal gangs for his murder.
+Authorities initially considered criminal gangs to be the main cause for his murder.
 On 12 November, a retired military officer turned prosecutor was arrested on suspicion of involvement in the killing.